 This paper aims to analyze nuclear power plant closures.
 Although the literature on new nuclear power plant economics and climate benefits is abundant (Joskow and Parsons, 2009), few studies have focused on the prospects for existing reactors.
 Davis and Hausman (2016) quantified the consequences of the recent closure of the San Onofre Nuclear Generating Station in California using econometric techniques.
 Here, we provide a detailed valuation of every U.S. reactor.
 We employ our own wholesale electricity market model to study the mechanics and outcome of market changes.
 Finally, we re-examine the supposed contradiction between competitive markets and high-level policy objectives, in light of nuclear retirements.
 Are regulatory changes needed and justified for nuclear to survive in free competitive markets?
 What are the options offered to policymakers?

-Our study shows that nearly two-thirds of the 100 GW nuclear capacity are uncompetitive in the U.S. over the next few years under the current price trajectory (Figure 1).
-Among those in merchant deregulated market environments, 21 GW are retiring, or are at high risk of retiring prematurely.
+Our study shows that nearly two-thirds of the 102 GW nuclear capacity are uncompetitive in the U.S. over the next few years under the current price trajectory (Figure 1).
+Among those, 18 GW are retiring or are merchant plants at high risk of retiring prematurely.
 Nuclear reactors mostly suffer from a revenue problem.
 Wholesale electricity prices have fallen by 40 to 50% between 2008 and 2015, and neither trends in capacty prices nor nuclear production costs have been able to stop the decline in nuclear profitability.

 The potential consequences of a massive nuclear capacity withdrawal depend on the future energy mix.
-If 30 GW were to be replaced by modern gas-fired combined cycle plants, U.S. gas burn and carbon emissions from the power sector would rise by an estimated 5.2% and 4.9% respectively.
+If 20 GW were to be replaced by modern gas-fired combined cycle plants, carbon emissions from the power sector and U.S. gas burn would rise by an estimated 3.2% and 3.7% respectively.
 Electricity supply would rely even more heavily on natural gas.
 If replaced by renewables (wind), the withdrawal would be carbon-neutral, but the cost would be greater in most locations.

 In a context of uncertainty around future fuel prices, technological progress, and climate policy, avoiding the irreversible shutdown of nuclear assets is deemed preferable.
 This would minimize cost as well as damage to the environment while ensuring long-term security of supply.